openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

     :height: 389px
     :alt:

-*A few minutes may be required for the Windows Network to “Discover” the new server.
-If users are using **Windows 10 PC's**, and the server and share do not appear, see this networking How To.*
+A few minutes may be required for the Windows Network to “Discover” the new server.
+If users are using **Windows 10 PC's** and the server and share does not appear at a client, see this networking `How To <https://forum.openmediavault.org/index.php/Thread/27179-HOW-TO-Connect-to-OMV-SMB-shares-with-Windows-10-and-Microsoft-Servers/?postID=203732#post203732%23post168753>`_ .

 ----